 - Step 1: Germinate the seeds.

+Some farmers also protect their mother plants by germinating and growing them in an organic base.
 “By starting out organic, you allow your mother plants to build up immunity to fight diseases as opposed to protecting them with strong non-organic mediums and nutrients,” said Cody Erickson, head grower of Khush Kush in Bellingham, Washington.

 Mother plants have a life cycle, just like all living beings.
 Even with meticulous care, your favorite mother plant will show diminishing returns over time.
 The clones taken will grow with less vigor, produce lower-grade cannabis, and leave you reminiscing of better days.

 This can take anywhere from a year to several years.
 It’s a good idea to store seeds from plants you’re currently growing so that when the time comes, you’ll be ready to start over with the same genetics you love.